-- I travel a lot - sometimes with just a USB hard drive and a few CDs.
+- I travel a lot - sometimes with just a USB hard drive and a few DVDs (boot recovery, etc).
 During that time, I install some software on computers where I am, and wipe it when I leave.

 - I change computers several times a year.

 - I use virtual machines extensively.
 I use them for debugging, build processes, and testing.
 Software must be installed in the virtual machines each time I build a new environment.

 I have about 40 programs that are part of my "Essential kit".
 If I must contact each vendor every time I change laptops, travel, or create a virtual machine, I'm not going to be a very happy customer.

 Some software vendors have gone out of business, or decided not to support older versions of their software.
 Not supporting an older version can be a justifiable decision, but not when it comes to my ability to install and run it.

 Many vendors end up creating their own pirates, often specific to their products.
 These "pirates" are not normal pirates, but pirate only your software to bypass draconian anti-piracy measures that you put in place.
 Often they continue to buy your software, but refuse to use your officially released version, but instead seek, create, or use cracked and modified versions without the negative features of your anti-piracy solution.
 Your solution to prevent piracy has turned on you and has created the need for cracked versions of your software.
 And once a cracked version exists, the whole market opens up for other pirates to use it.

 Microsoft uses hardware locking in Windows and other software and calls it activation.
 Activation locks the software to your computer.
 You cannot install it to a new computer, or even make too many changes to your computer without disabling the software.